Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 In case you wandered in unaware, HeyTaco is a peer recognition platform that simplifies reward-giving.
 It’s easy to track participation with HeyTaco, so you know:

-Good thing, too, because timeliness and specificity are two of the most important factors in effective recognition programs that culminate in rewards.
+Good thing, too.
+Timeliness and specificity are two of the most important factors in effective recognition programs that culminate in rewards.

-More than a thousand companies worldwide use HeyTaco as part of a rewards program, and here are some non-monetary rewards ideas we’ve seen implemented to great success:
+Thousands of companies worldwide use HeyTaco as part of a rewards program.
+Here are some non-monetary rewards ideas we’ve seen implemented to great success:

-- Volunteer Days: Employees get an afternoon to unite for a common cause and spend time together in service of others
+- Volunteer Days.
+Employees get an afternoon to unite for a common cause and spend time together in the service of others.

-Get dozens more non-monetary rewards ideas from HeyTaco users and implement it today with your free 30-day trial.
+Get dozens more non-monetary rewards ideas from HeyTaco users and implement them today with your free 30-day trial.